Installing and Configuring RabbitMQ for PCF as an On-Demand Service

 Field Instructions Enable this plan Select the checkbox.
 Service instance quota Enter the maximum number of dedicated service instances that can be available at one time.
 Plan name Accept the default or enter a name.
 This is the name that appears in the Marketplace.
 Plan description Accept the default or enter a description.
 Plan features Accept the default or enter information about the plan to help your app developers.
 RabbitMQ VM Type Select a large VM type.

 The plan will create a service instance of this size.

 Persistent disk type This is where RabbitMQ will page messages to disk.
 See Disk Size Concerns for more details.
 AZ placement Select one AZ for the single node.

 The plan will create all the on-demand service instance VMs in this AZ.

 Return to the Ops Manager Installation Dashboard and click Apply Changes.

 RabbitMQ raises alarms when disk space drops below the configured limit.
-Incorrect disk sizes could cause the deployed instance not to start (RabbitMQ decline to start if there is not enough space available according to the threshold).
+Incorrect disk sizes may cause the deployed instance not to start.
+RabbitMQ declines to start if there is not enough space available according to the threshold.

-Dedicated instances are configured with a threshold set to the 40% of the memory (RAM) of the virtual machine.
+Dedicated instances are configured with a threshold set to the 40% of the memory (RAM) of the VM.
 Operators can take the following table as an example when selecting the size of the persistent disk.

-The following table show an example of possible RAM values, absolute minimal value below which RabbitMQ will decline to start and the disk size suggested for an average use case.
+The following table shows an example of possible RAM values, absolute minimal value below which RabbitMQ declines to start, and the disk size suggested for an average use case.